Queen Myeongseong

 Queen Myeongseong (3 June 1642 – 11 January 1684) of the Cheongpung Kim clan, was a posthumous name bestowed to the wife and queen consort of Yi Yeon, King Hyeonjong, the 18th Joseon monarch.
+She may have been named Cha Young at birth, but there are no records of it.
 She was queen consort of Joseon from 1659 until her husband's death in 1674, after which she was honored as Queen Dowager Hyeonryeol.

 She was a wise and intelligent figure, but her fierce personality was said to be the reason why her husband did not have any concubines.
 The Southerners mocked her as a reincarnation of Queen Munjeong because of her intervention in the politics.

 Biography

 The future queen was born in Jangtongbang on 3 June 1642 during the reign of King Injo as the only daughter within four sons.
 Her father, Kim Woo-myeong, was a member of the Cheongpung Kim clan.
 Her mother was a member of the Eunjin Song clan who was distantly related to Song Si-yeol and Song Jun-gil.

 In 1651, she was arranged to marry the Crown Prince to which her status and title became Crown Princess Consort Kim or.

 Her parents also received royal titles; her father received the royal title of “Internal Prince Cheongpung” (청풍부원군 淸風府院君, Cheongpung Buwongun), and her mother received the royal title of “Internal Princess Consort Deokeun of the Eunjin Song clan” (덕은부부인 송씨 德恩府夫人 宋氏, Deokeun Bubuin).
 Through her younger brother, Kim Seok-yeon, Queen Hyoui is her great-great-grandniece.

 Her husband ascended the throne as the 18th Joseon monarch, (temple name: Hyeonjong) in 1659, automatically making her the queen consort.
 During her husband's reign, she and the King had one son and four daughters; only one died in infancy.
 The Queen gave birth to an unnamed daughter in 1658, Princess Myeongseon in 1659, Yi Sun in 1661, Princess Myeonghye in 1663, and Princess Myeongan in 1665.
 In 1667, Yi Sun was appointed as heir to the throne with title Crown Prince Myeongbo.

 When her husband died on 17 September 1674, Crown Prince Myeongbo was crowned as the 19th Joseon monarch (temple name: Sukjong) a few days after.
 Thus, she was honored as Queen Dowager Hyeonryeol.

 After the death of her daughter-in-law in 1680, the Queen Dowager was recommended Song Jun-gil’s maternal granddaughter (the future Queen Inhyeon) to become the next Queen Consort for her son.
 With this recommendation, it’s said the reason Lady Min was chosen due to the fact her family was a supporter of the Seoin faction and was distantly related to the Queen Dowager, and the late Queen Ingyeong.
 Thus, the young now Queen married her son in 1681, but despite having the upper hand in choosing a wife, her son’s relation with a palace maid would eventually cause havoc between them and the court.